Abstract Excision and $\ell^1$-Homology: A brief glimpse of infinity

-\begin{thRemark}[size issues] As the reader has probably already noticed, the operation of taking \enquote{all functors $C\to D$} might or might not yield a well defined object, depending on the set theory that one chooses as a mathematical foundation.
+\begin{thRemark}[size issues] As the reader has probably already noticed, the operation of taking \enquote{all functors $C\to D$} might or might not yield a well\-defined object, depending on the set theory that one chooses as a mathematical foundation.
 To be more specific: If one considers functors between categories \enquote{of the same size} (in terms of the \enquote{number} of objects and morphisms) one often obtains something that is \enquote{bigger} than that.
 On the other hand, if one imposes the correct size constraints on $C$ and~$D$, the result can also be kept \enquote{small enough}.

 For example, suppose that we work within NBG (von Neumann, Bernays, Gödel) set theory.
 Then a category is usually defined to allow for a proper class of objects, but most often only morphism \emph{sets} between any two objects are permitted.
-If we consider such categories, it is well known that one is usually not permitted to form the functor category between two categories whose classes of objects are both proper classes.
-Though, if we consider a \emph{small} category~$C$, i.e. its class of objects is a set, and another category~$D$, the functor category $\Fun(C,D)$ is again a well defined category in the sense of this paragraph.
+If we consider such categories, it is well\-known that one is usually not permitted to form the functor category between two categories whose classes of objects are both proper classes.
+Though, if we consider a \emph{small} category~$C$, i.e. its class of objects is a set, and another category~$D$, the functor category $\Fun(C,D)$ is again a well\-defined category in the sense of this paragraph.

-Analogously, such considerations can be made for \oo-categories when appropriate size restrictions are in place\icite[Cor.~5.7.7]{b:cisinski19}.
-Even then, however, the \enquote{two layers} of NBG set theory are not enough for the arguments in \cref{sec:excisiveapprox}.
-Recall that we want to look at the functor category $\Fun(\Top_*,\ChR)$ where the size conditions are \emph{not} met.
-A usual way to circumvent this problem is the usage of so called \emph{Grothendieck universes}.
+Analogously, such considerations can be made for \oo\-categories when appropriate size restrictions are in place\icite[Cor.~5.7.7]{b:cisinski19}.
+Even then, however, the \enquote{two layers} of NBG set theory are not enough for the arguments in \cref{sec:approxchaincomplexfunctor}: there we want to look at the functor category $\Fun(\Top_*,\ChR)$ where the size conditions are \emph{not} met.
+A usual way to circumvent this problem is the usage of so-called \emph{Grothendieck universes}.
 Roughly speaking, this means the following: A set $U$ is called a \emph{universe} if it satisfies certain closure properties like the \emph{power set axiom}:

 Then an additional axiom, the \emph{universe axiom}, is imposed: